 Parlour is delighted to announce that WikiD: women, Wikipedia, design has been shortlisted for the Beazley Designs of the Year Award at the London Design Museum.

 WikiD works to increase the representation of women in architecture and design on Wikipedia, and supports women to get involved in contributing to the world’s most widely read encyclopaedia.
-WikiD was initiated by Lori Brown of Architexx and is a collaboration between Parlour and Architexx (New York) and n-ails (Berlin).
+WikiD was initiated by Lori Brown of Architexx and developed as a collaboration between Parlour, Architexx (New York) and n-ails (Berlin).
 In Australia, it is led by Justine Clark, Charity Edwards, Alysia Bennett and Virginia Mannering.

 To date over 250 editors have participated around the world, creating more than 200 new entries, and making 150,000 edits to 12,000 articles.
 The subtlety of these many tiny edits has a significant cumulative effect.

 WikiD editors volunteer around the world, actively improving the representation of women in our built environment – on their laptops, wherever there is free wifi.
 This is a global effort to rewrite architecture and design – in our lunch breaks, on weekends, after work – wherever and however we can.
 Together we are changing and challenging the conventional story of our disciplines.